 MOON (MapReduce On Opportunistic Environments) is an extension of Hadoop (an open source implementation of MapReduce).
 MOON ports MapReduce to opportunistic environments mainly by: i) modifying both data and task scheduling (to support two types of nodes, stable and volatile nodes), and ii) performing intermediate data replication.
 However, although MOON was designed to run MapReduce tasks on volatile nodes, it still relies on a large set of dedicated nodes (mainly for hosting dedicated data servers).
-This assumption does not hold in a pure volatile computing setting (where one could not garantee the availability of such dedicated resources).
+This assumption does not hold in a pure volatile computing setting (where one could not guarantee the availability of such dedicated resources).

 The solution presented by Tang [15] is a MapReduce implementation focused on desktop grids.
 It was built on top of a data management framework, Bitdew [9].
-Even though BitDew supports BitTorrent, the authors do not mentioned it.
-Moreover, there is no performance evaluation with other applications than word count and no performance evaluation in realistic environments.
+Even though BitDew supports BitTorrent, the authors do not mentioned it or even evaluate it.
+Nevertheless, this solution presents the same problem as MOON, it relies on the high availability of several central services, which is prohibitive in large pools connected through the Internet.